CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/noVM-02-generative-ai.md

     > **Note:** The small amount of data and the limited capabilities of the small models used in this exercise may result in some inaccurate responses; but the principle of *retrieving* contextual information, using it to *augment* the prompt, and *generating* responses based on the data is a common pattern in generative AI solutions known as *Retrieval Augmented Generation* (or *RAG*).

-## Task 2: Explore client code
+## Task 3: Explore client code

-You've seen how models and agents can be used in a pre-provided chat playground, but how do developers build apps and agents that submit prompts to models and process responses?

-One of the most commonly used application programming interfaces (APIs) used to develop apps that work with LLMs is the OpenAI API - and in particular the Python SDK for the OpenAI API.
+In this task, you'll explore a Python application that uses the OpenAI Responses API, update the system prompt, and run the application to interact with a generative AI model programmatically.

 1. Open a new browser tab, enter the following URL in the address bar, and then wait for the Python environment and model to finish loading.